MinecraftU/mcu-curriculum/sequence_3/section_2.md

 Once the chest is full, you can open your turtle again and hold down `control` and `t` at the same time to terminate your program.

-**Feel good about yourself!** You just wrote your first simple program in ComputerCraft.
+**Congratulations!** You just wrote your first simple program in ComputerCraft.
 In the next few sections, we'll write more useful programs, and more complex ones.